meta-space-org/playnetwork/README.md

 * **Networked entities** - ensures that entities are synchronised between server and clients.
 Using `properties` list, you can specify (by path) what data is synchronised.
 * **Custom events** - allows to send custom events from client/server.
 * **Code hot-reloading** - provides faster development times, without a need to restart a server.
-* **Interpolation** - client can interpolate vectors, colors and quaternions, this is done by spcifying `interpolate` paths on a networked entity.
+* **Interpolation** - client can interpolate vectors, colors and quaternions, this is done by specifying `interpolate` paths on a networked entity.

 ### Rooms